-Marc I. Steinberg, A.B., J.D., LL.M., Senior Associate Dean for Research and Rupert and Lillian Radford Chair in Law
+Nathan Cortez, B.A., J.D., Associate Dean for Research and Associate Professor of Law

 Gail M. Daly, B.A., M.A., J.D., Associate Dean for Library and Technology and Associate Professor of Law

 Ruth A. Cross, B.A., J.D., Associate Dean for Administration, Director of Legal Research, Writing and Advocacy Program and Senior Lecturer